-Dell launches Canvas and 8K monitor: This is the ultimate digital art setup
+Dell launches Canvas worksurface and 8K monitor for the ultimate digital art setup

 The display itself can handle 100% of the ultra-tough Adobe RGB colour gamut, a feature reserved for the most expensive monitors in the business.

 There’s no price yet or UK availability info yet, but We’ll update this if we hear anything.
+In the US it'll set you back $1,799.

 Dell UP3218K: 8K insanity